THE MORMON DELUSION

 'The First Vision - The Joseph Smith Story' article (on the sidebar) is now available as a handy pocket-size booklet (discounted by 50% on Lulu), and also as a PDF eBook download which includes copyright permission to copy and share.

-Please click on the red TMD Bookstore link below for more details.
+Please click on the red TMD Bookstore link above or below for more details.

 I thought I had “read it all” in regards to Joseph Smith's first vision account.
 I was aware of some of the facts in this pamphlet, but was amazed at what I didn't know -- especially how critical the historical dates are to understanding the full picture of these events.
 Jim's research is meticulous, and I believe this will instantly become a very valuable asset for people who want to clarify the history of Mormonism.